-- This report recommends approval of an amendment to the Secondary Plan and the Zoning By-law to accommodate a proposed high-density, mixed-use residential development consisting of two towers with heights of 45 and 48 storeys, a total of 915 units and 834 square metres of commercial space. - The subject properties are designated 'Central Area' in the Official Plan (2006), and 'Community Areas', 'Urban Centers', 'Primary Major Transit Station Areas', and 'High-Rise Mixed Use' in Brampton Plan (2023).
-No amendments to either of those plans is required to permit the proposed development. - The subject properties are designated 'Medium Density' in the Downtown Brampton Secondary Plan (Area 7), which permits development to a maximum of 50 units per net residential hectare (15 to 20 units per net residential acre).
-An amendment to the Secondary Plan is required to permit the proposed residential development. - The subject properties are zoned 'Residential Extended One Zone (R2B(1))'.
-An amendment to the Zoning By-law is required to permit the proposed residential development. - An initial Statutory Public Meeting for the application was held on June 17, 2024.
-The original proposal included one 48 storey residential apartment.
-A second Statutory Public Meeting was held on January 9, 2025, which was required due to the modifications in the plan which proposed a second 45 storey tower after additional properties were acquired by the landowner on Mill Street.
-Details of the Statutory Public Meeting are summarized in this report and detailed in Attachment 8. - The proposed development is located within a Major Transit Station Area (MTSA), these areas are intended for intensification and municipalities are required by provincial legislation to meet minimum density targets within a delineated MTSA boundary.
+- This report recommends approval of an amendment to the Secondary Plan and the Zoning By-Law to accommodate a proposed high-density residential development consisting of a 30-storey residential apartment building with a total of 240 residential units, 114 Underground parking spaces, a loading area, private lane, and access from Park Street. - The subject properties are designated "Central Area" by the Official Plan (2006), and "Community Areas", "Urban Centers", "Primary Major Transit Station Areas", and "Mixed Use" in Brampton Plan (2023).
+No amendments to either of those plans is required to permit the proposed development. - The subject properties are designated "Medium Density" in the Downtown Brampton Secondary Plan (Area 7), which permits development to a maximum of 50 units per net residential hectare (15 to 20 units per net residential acre).
+An amendment to the Secondary Plan is required to permit the proposed residential development. - The subject properties are zoned "Residential Extended One R2B(1) Zone".
+An amendment to the Zoning By-Law is proposed to allow the residential development (see Attachment 15). - A Statutory Public Meeting for this application was held on April 8th, 2024.
+Details of the Statutory Public Meeting are summarized in this report and detailed in Attachment 9.
+Twelve (12) members of the public spoke at the meeting and nine (9) written submissions were received to the application.
+A Non-Statutory Public Meeting for this application was also held on May 28th, 2024, at the Alderlea Event Space in downtown